 Horsham’s first silo art mural to feature story of reconciliation and resilience.

-The Horsham Rural City Council acknowledges the five traditional owner groups of this land: the Wotjobaluk, Wergaia, Jupagulk, Jaadwa and Jadawadjali people.
+The Horsham Rural City Council acknowledges the five Traditional Owner groups of this land; the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagulk people.
 We recognise the important and ongoing place that all Indigenous people hold in our community.
 We pay our respects to the elders, both past and present, and commit to working together in the spirit of mutual understanding and respect for the benefit of the broader community and future generations.

 Horsham’s first silo art mural features a story of reconciliation, resilience and great legacy

-The life of Yanggendyinanyuk’s (His Walking Feet in Wergaia Language) is embedded throughout Wotjobaluk Country (the Wimmera).
-While he was publically celebrated for his extraordinary tracking skills in finding the Cooper Duff children and for his part in the first Indigenous cricket tour to England, he also witnessed great loss of clan and Country.
+The life of Yanggendyinanyuk (His Walking Feet in Wergaia Language) is embedded throughout Wotjobaluk Country (the Wimmera).
+While he was publically celebrated for his extraordinary tracking skills in finding the Cooper-Duff children and for his part in the first Indigenous cricket tour to England, he also witnessed great loss of Clan and Country.

-The project brings new life and focus to the region through a commitment to reconciliation and respect, and as a consequence invites visitors and residents to explore the region’s rich Aboriginal heritage and living culture, led by our region’s first people through a key project partnership with the silo owners, Barengi Gadjin Land Council Aboriginal Corporation, West Wimmera Shire Council and the generously shared story by a direct descendant of Yanggendyinanyuk, and his life of Yangga Dyata - Walking on Country.
+The project brings new life and focus to the region through a commitment to reconciliation and respect, and as a consequence invite visitors and residents to explore the region’s rich Aboriginal heritage and living culture, led by our region’s first people through a key project partnership with the silo owners, Barengi Gadjin Land Council, West Wimmera Shire Council and the generously shared story by a direct descendant of Yanggendyinanyuk, and his life of Yangga Dyata - Walking on Country.